Advisory ID: cisco-sa-20020619-ons-tos

 For Public Release 2002 June 19 15:00 UTC (GMT)

 The Cisco ONS15454 optical transport platform is vulnerable when IP packets, with the Type Of Service (TOS) bit set, are sent to the Timing Control Card (TCC) LAN interface.
 Cisco ONS software releases 3.1.0 to 3.2.0, both inclusive, are vulnerable.

-This vulnerability is documented as Cisco bug ID CSCdx48853.Cisco has released free software updates that address these vulnerabilities.
+This vulnerability is documented as Cisco bug ID CSCdx48853.Cisco has released software updates that address these vulnerabilities.

 There are workarounds available to mitigate the effects of this vulnerability.

 All Cisco ONS15454 hardware running Cisco ONS release 3.1.0 to 3.2.0, both inclusive, is affected by this vulnerability.

 To determine your software revision, view the help-about window on the CTC.

 Hardware not affected includes the Cisco ONS15327 edge optical transport platform, Cisco ONS15540 extended service platform, ONS15800 series, ONS15200 series metro DWDM systems and the ONS15194 IP transport concentrator.